-3.3 Site-Specific Health and Safety Plan
+3.3 Site-Specific Health and Safety Plan and Contingency Plan for Asbestos Containing Materials (ACM)

-In accordance with standard environmental practices, Leighton has prepared a sitespecific Health and Safety Plan (HASP) describing safety aspects of the work to be performed at the site by Leighton.
-The HASP was prepared in compliance with the Occupational Safety and Health Administration (OSHA) regulation 29 CFR 1910.120, Hazardous Waste Operations and Emergency Response (Hazwoper) and 8 California Code of Regulations (CCR) 5192.
+In accordance with standard environmental practices, Leighton has prepared a stand-alone, site-specific Health and Safety Plan (HASP) describing safety aspects of the work to be performed at the site by Leighton.
+The HASP has been prepared in compliance with the Occupational Safety and Health Administration (OSHA)

+regulation 29 CFR 1910.120, Hazardous Waste Operations and Emergency Response (Hazwoper) and 8 California Code of Regulations (CCR) 5192.
 All onsite Leighton personnel will sign the HASP acknowledging acceptance prior to initiation of fieldwork.
-A copy of the HASP is included as Appendix E.
+The HASP describes the safety aspects and plan of action of the work to be performed at the site.
+A copy of the HASP can be found in Appendix F.